peterhinch/micropython-async/UNDER_THE_HOOD.md

 this
 [here](https://github.com/peterhinch/micropython-lib/blob/819562312bae807ce0d01aa8ad36a13c22ba9e40/uasyncio/uasyncio/__init__.py#L97)
 and [here](https://github.com/peterhinch/micropython-lib/blob/819562312bae807ce0d01aa8ad36a13c22ba9e40/uasyncio/uasyncio/__init__.py#L114):
 these lines ensures that the exception will not be thrown.
+If my interpretation of this is wrong I'd be very glad to be enlightened.

 The `rdobjmap` and `wrobjmap` dictionary entries are invalidated [here](https://github.com/peterhinch/micropython-lib/blob/819562312bae807ce0d01aa8ad36a13c22ba9e40/uasyncio/uasyncio/__init__.py#L91)